Kennecott Chino Mines Division

 The smoke stacks at the former Kennecott/Phelps Dodge smelter at Hurley were demolished as part of the site's reclamation.
 (YouTube video)

 The Chino mine and processing facilities are located at Hurley, New Mexico, near the historic mining community of Silver City.
 It is one of the largest open-pit copper mines in the world.
 The Chino mine covers over 9,000 acres.
 The pit is 1.75 miles across.
 Chino is a porphyry open-pit copper mine and was one of the first low-grade, open-pit copper mines in the world.
-(Freeport-McMoRan Copper & Gold Inc.)
+(Freeport-McMoRan Copper & Gold Inc. web site)

 Chino was reactivated in 2003 after mining operations were idled in 2001 due to low copper prices.